13 Visualising data with ggplot2

 analyse the mean mileage of cars for each group of cars for (i) number

-and (ii) number of carburetors carb
+of cylinders cyl and (ii) number of carburetors carb.
+A good

 visualisation to plot the values will be heat-map (sometimes also